 Parker, James F.

-For nearly two decades, James has represented clients in complex litigation and appeals that affect not just the parties, but all of the people of Texas.
+For more than two decades, James has represented clients in complex litigation and appeals that affect not just the parties, but have broad public consequences.

-As an experienced litigator, James listens closely to his clients in order to learn quickly the most minute details of their businesses, disputes, and needs.
+As an experienced litigator, James listens closely to his clients in order to quickly learn the details of their businesses, disputes, and needs.
 But it’s not enough that he knows the details—he has to explain those details in terms the judge and jury will understand.
 At the same time, James’ clients trust him to translate the litigation process into recommendations on which they can act.
-James has been his clients’ explainer/translator in courts across Texas—from Orange County to El Paso County.
+James has been his clients’ explainer/translator in courts across the country.

 - Admitted to State Bar of Texas (2000)

 - J.D., Southern Methodist University Dedman School of Law (2000)